Washington DC Venture Capital Firm and Angel Investor Group

 See that book on the left?
 That's the book you need if you ever have questions about how to invest your money.
 It'll tell you everything you need to know from how you do know a startup will fail to how you can actually start investing in small businesses and startup companies.
-So, make sure to check out, Kings Over Aces, okay?
+So, make sure you check out Kings Over Aces today.

 But back to your question...

 How do you start investing in companies?
 How do you actually start meeting these entrepreneurs and start figuring out for yourself who has a great idea vs. who has a terrible idea?